DRomelli/website/content/home/currentwork.md

 with Donato Masciandaro and Gaia Rubera, Trinity Economic Papers (TEP) Working Paper No. 1023, 2023.

-**Central Bank Independence and Fiscal Space** with Angelos Athanasopoulos, Nicolò Fraccaroli and Andreas Kern.
+**Central Bank Independence and Fiscal Space** with Angelos Athanasopoulos, NicolÃ² Fraccaroli and Andreas Kern.

 **Does central bank independence lead to monetary discipline?** with Etienne Farvaque and Alexander Jung.